Carhul/Wingmans-Brygge/README.md

 * [Deployment](#deployment)
 * [Credit](#credit)
 ---
-## UX ##

-### Project Goals ###
+### Introduction & Project Goals ###
 This project`s goal is to help the site owners - the founders of Wingmans, to achieve their goal of inspiring others with their passion for home brew, and maybe along the way make some new acquaintances.

     Note; the review section is fictional as this is a new approach for The Wingmans.
     It needed to be included as part of the assessment criteria.
     But is highly relevant as it wil be updated with real reviews in the future.

+## UX ##

 ### User Stories ###
 * As a user I want to see a nice and inspiring website who makes me want to learn more about home brew